IsaacAU/Cracking-the-Coding-Interview/chapter6/Brain Teaser.md

 6-2
 ---
 No.
-paint two colors on the chess board, each domino has to cover two different colors.
-The removed two corners have the same color.
+paint two colors on the chess board so that adjacent cell has different colors.
+Then each domino has to cover two different colors.
+But the removed two corners have the same color.

 6-3
 ---